 While Nobel’s award fund would eventually become famous, there’s no denying that he was an unlikely source for a peace prize.
 As historian Oscar J. Falnes later noted, his family name was “associated not with the arts of peace but with the arts of war.”
 Nobel’s father Immanuel was an engineer who had run armaments factories and built underwater mines for Russia during the Crimean War.
 Alfred, meanwhile, was famous for developing new types of explosives.
 Among his 355 patents were designs for nitroglycerin detonators, blasting caps and a smokeless gunpowder called ballistite.
 In 1867, he had invented dynamite, which was widely used both in construction and in warfare.
 By the time he wrote his will, Nobel was hugely wealthy and owned nearly 100 factories that made explosives and munitions.

 What persuaded the “dynamite king” to devote his fortune to charity?
 Nobel never spoke publicly about the motivations behind the pledge, but many believe it was inspired by an earlier case of mistaken identity.
 In 1888, Nobel’s brother Ludvig had died in France from a heart attack.
 Thanks to poor reporting, at least one French newspaper believed that it was Alfred who had perished, and it proceeded to write a scathing obituary that branded him a “merchant of death” who had grown rich by developing new ways to “mutilate and kill.”
 The error was later corrected, but not before Alfred had the unpleasant experience of reading his own death notice.
 The incident may have brought on a crisis of conscience and led him to reevaluate his career.
-According to biographer Kenne Fant, Nobel “became so obsessed with his posthumous reputation that he rewrote his last will, bequeathing most of his fortune to a cause upon which no future obituary writer would be able to cast aspersions.”
+According to biographer Kenne Fant, Nobel “became so obsessed with the posthumous reputation that he rewrote his last will, bequeathing most of his fortune to a cause upon which no future obituary writer would be able to cast aspersions.”

 The newspaper incident is often cited as the driving force behind Nobel’s philanthropy, but historians have yet to find an original copy of the “Merchant of Death” obituary.
 Some now dismiss the story as a myth, while others argue that it was only one of many factors that helped shape the inventor’s decision.
 The Nobel Foundation, for instance, notes that he may have first gotten the idea for the science prizes in 1868, when he received an award from the Royal Swedish Academy of Sciences for “important inventions for the practical use of mankind.”
 Nobel was also a voracious reader who spoke five languages and dabbled in writing plays and poems, and this may have sparked his interest in offering a prize in literature.